-Project management is essential for successful completion of the project, no matter the size and scope of the project.
-Whether you’re baking a cake or putting a man on the moon, a project management tool comes in handy to keep you on track of your progress and ensure success.
+Project management is essential for the successful completion of the project, no matter the size and scope of the project.
+Whether you’re baking a cake or putting a man on the moon, a project management software comes in handy to keep you on track of your progress and ensure success.

 Project management software is used to plan, organize, and allocate resources for managing projects.
 It helps teams collaborate and keep track of the project’s progress while clearly defining tasks and responsibilities.
 It lets project managers control costs and time and allows smooth collaboration between stakeholders.

 To deliver projects on time, teams must keep everything organized particularly when there are multiple ongoing projects.
-Cloud project management software provide an overview of all the projects, help prioritize tasks, and keeps everyone on the same page.
+Cloud project management software provides an overview of all the projects, helps prioritize tasks, and keeps everyone on the same page.